Martini-Force-Field-Initiative/OLIVES/README.md

     pip install numpy mdtraj networkx

+The exact versions should not matter too much, but install networkx 2.3 or greater.
-To install exact versions of the packages OLIVES was tested with, run:
+To install exact package versions used during development, run:

     pip install numpy==1.21.5 mdtraj==1.9.7 networkx==2.3